 Eight distinct dining options range from coastal-inspired health food to Japanese and Peruvian cuisine.

 Their Seedlings child-care center is open Thursday to Sunday for 4–10-year-olds, and their luxurious beach club and serene wellness spa are open daily.
-Still wondering where to stay in Miami, well this could be the perfect destination.

 14. EAST Miami